plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 [Plugwise](https://www.plugwise.com) provides smart home climate and power monitoring devices.

 This integration supports Plugwise devices connected to a network connected hub called a **Smile**.
-The Smile functions as a hub where you can connect to from either their Plugwise App or using this Home Assistant integration.
-There are 4 types of Smiles.
+You can connect to the Smile using your browser, their Plugwise App or this Home Assistant integration.
+There are 4 types of Smiles:

 - Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#supported-devices) such as smart valves and smart-plugs.
 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).
 - For power monitoring there is one simply called the [P1](https://www.plugwise.com/en_US/products/smile-p1).
-- Although no longer sold, there also is the Stretch, a gateway to create network connectivity for their older power products.
+- Although no longer sold, there also is support for Stretch, a gateway to create network connectivity for their older power products.

-{% note %}
-Plugwise formerly sold Power based products comprised of a USB stick and smart plugs (amongst a few other items).
-This integration does **not** support the USB-stick.
-Re-use of the these products using a Stretch or an Adam is supported.
-Work for USB support is in development by the community but not ready to become a formal Home Assistant integration just yet.
+Plugwise formerly sold power based products using a USB stick as the controller.
+This integration does not support the `Stick` directly, see [legacy power devices](#legacy-power-devices) for more information.
-{% endnote %}

 ## Platforms